Integration Advisor (IA) supports from the current release( Increment 1810) the generation of Mapping artifacts for SAP Process Integration.

 Step 4: Import the zip file as an archive in the Enterprise Service Repository (ESR).

-Open the ESR of the SAP Process Integration system and under the desire Software Component version & namespace, import the ICA runtime artifacts zip file as an archive.
+Open the ESR of the SAP Process Integration system and under the desire Software Component version & namespace, import the IA runtime artifacts zip file as an archive.

 Step 5: Create source and target service interfaces